JoseManuelMunozManzano/hibernate-hb-04-map-collections-sortedset/README.md

 # HIBERNATE - MAPPING SORTED SETS
-This repository holds hibernate code example for mapping maps
+This repository holds hibernate code example for mapping sorted sets

 We use  @OrderBy, that specifies the ordering of the elements when a collection is retrieved.